A Vaidya-type spacetime with no singularities

 The simple mathematical form of the regular energy density and pressures of the imperfect fluid is also emphasized.

 The gravitational energy crossing a sphere of constant radius is calculated in Sec.5.
-It is independent on the constant parameter from the expression of the mass function.
-The radial timelike geodesics are investigated in Sec.6 and a comparison with the results from Ref.\cite{PK} are shown.
+It is independent on the constant parameter $k$ from the expression of the mass function.
+The radial timelike geodesics are investigated in Sec.6 and a comparison with the results from Ref.\cite{PK} is shown.
 Sec.7 is dealing with the microscopic situation, where our main metric is to be applied, a case where the constant mass $m$ represents an elementary particle and the temporal variable signifies the duration of the performed measurement.
+For the constant $k$ from the metric we have chosen here the Compton wavelength associated to the particle of mass $m$.
 Finally, some concluding remarks are given in Sec.8.